keep-starknet-strange/madara/benchmarking/README.md

   storage overhead
 - `npm run test:execution` : Executes fib500 cairo programs
 - `npm run test:transfer` : Executes ERC20 transfers
+- `npm run test:erc721mint` : Executes ERC721 mints

-Or simply run `npm run test` to run default benchmark and display metrics at the end.
+Simply run `npm run test` to run default benchmark and display metrics at the end.
+You can also run `npm run` to see a list of the available scripts.

 ## References